Go West (song): As a sports chant

+In 2023, another rendition of "Go West" was created.
+Called "Visi už Lietkabelį", it was dedicated to Lithuanian basketball club BC Lietkabelis.
+Since then, it has become an unofficial anthem of Lietkabelis, and is frequently sing by supporters of this club before the start of its home matches.

 In popular culture

-The Village People version of "Go West" features in the film The Adventures of Priscilla, Queen of the Desert and in the stage musical adaptation as the three lead characters leave Sydney for Alice Springs (which lies just over 2,000 kilometres north-west of Sydney as the crow flies).

-The Pet Shop Boys version of the song is played in the first and last scenes of award-winning Chinese director Jia Zhangke's film Mountains May Depart (2015).
+The Pet Shop Boys version of the song is plays in the first and last scenes of Chinese director Jia Zhangke's film Mountains May Depart (2015).
 In many of Jia's films, the 'turn' China has made towards 'the West' is a central theme – Mountains May Depart is no exception.
 Also, the song serves as a unifying element: it connects the first part of the film (set in 1999) to the final scene (set in 2025), creating a poignant effect which several critics have praised; David Rooney of the Hollywood Reporter called the ending "a beautiful concluding sequence that reaffirms the film's aching depth of feeling and extraordinary sense of place".

-Sharwood's used the melody for an advertising jingle for an advertising campaign for their products in circa 2008, substituting "Go West" for "Go East".
+In 1998, Ambrosia rewrote their lyrics for an advertising jingle for an advertising campaign to promote their products - most notably their rice pudding - given their products come from the West Country.

-In 2021, Highways England used the melody in a public information film about what to do in the event of getting into difficulty on the motorway (pulling up left on the hard shoulder and disembarking the vehicle on the left hand side); the campaign was aptly named "Go Left".